 In 2014, the company established its specialized Drilling Training Center in Al Dhafra region to upskill and multi-skill its drilling crews.

-In 2017, the company completed the acquisition of 9 new UAE-built jack up rigs worth $2Bn, the first time a country in the Middle East built such advanced rigs.
+Since 2010, the company has acquired 17 new UAE-built offshore and onshore rigs worth $2Bn, the first time a country in the Middle East built such advanced rigs.

 The strategic sale in 2018, of 5% of the company to international drilling services business Baker Hughes was a pivotal moment in the transformation of ADNOC Drilling into the first national Integrated Drilling Services (IDS) company in the region.